 - Wash the plums.

 - Cut the plums in their length in halves and remove the stone.

 - Place the plums in a bowl, cover until the dough is ready.

 Prepare the cake pan

-Mix until a dough has formed and set aside.
+- Mix with your hands until crumbles have formed and set aside.

 Bake at 350°F on a higher rack for about 25 - 30 minutes or until sides turn brown.
-Then lower the rack, switch to broil for a a few minutes until juice flows out of the plums and the crumbs turn light brown.
+Then lower the rack, switch to broil for a a few minutes (stay at the oven and watch!) until juice flows out of the plums and the crumbs turn light brown.

 Convection oven: Bake for 25 to 30 minutes at 340°F